-- 2. online examinations and learning are done by utilizing cell phones; - 3. utilizing edmodo or e-lab in learning; - delivery of subject matter is carried out through image display, video and film screenings and utilizing the power point program, while also utilizing the internet in showing objects that are being discussed; - 5. tasks assigned to students must be collected online, by sending them via e-mail, social media accounts, or uploading them to youtube.
+- online examinations and learning are done by utilizing cell phones; - 3. utilizing edmodo or e-lab in learning; - delivery of subject matter is carried out through image display, video and film screenings and utilizing the power point program, while also utilizing the internet in showing objects that are being discussed; - tasks assigned to students must be collected online, by sending them via e-mail, social media accounts, or uploading them to youtube.

-Respondents who have applied elearning were also asked about solutions obstacles and when e-learning.
-Obstacles implementing encountered when implementing einfrastructure. learning involve Respondents mentioned several obstacles in implementing e-learning, among others: poor internet network quality and limited quota, the absence of computer experts who could deal with damage to devices or networks in schools. the limited number οf computer units owned by schools so that they had to use teachers' private facilities, the occurrence of power outages, and not all students have the facility to implement e-learning at home.
-Faced with the obstacles encountered, the solutions taken by respondents included moving learning to a room that had adequate facilities, using other media, alternating with other teachers, and designing learning in groups so that they could use computer units together.
+Respondents who have applied ewere asked learning also about obstacles and solutions when implementing e-learning.
+Obstacles encountered when implementing einvolve learning infrastructure.
+Respondents mentioned obstacles in implementing e-learning, among others: poor internet network quality and limited quota, the absence of computer experts who could deal with damage to devices or networks in schools, the limited number of computer units owned by schools so that they had to use teachers' private facilities, the occurrence of power outages, and not all students have the facility to implement e-learning at home.
+Faced with the obstacles encountered, the solutions taken by respondents included moving learning to а room that had adequate facilities, using other media, alternating with other teachers, and designing learning in groups so that they could use computer together.
 Respondents were also asked about blended learning.
-Among 43

-respondents as many as 56.6% said they did not know about blended learning, while 43.4% knew about blended learning.
-Respondents who know about blended learning provide an explanation of blended learning their understanding. based on Explanations of blended learning provided by respondents include: (1) learning methods that combine face-toface learning with online learning; (2) mixed learning between e-learning and learning; (3) learning that combines various learning methods and techniques.
+Among respondents as many as 56.6% said they did not know about blended learning, while 43.4% knew about blended learning Respondents who know about blended learning provide an explanation of blended learning their based on understanding. blended Explanations of learning provided by respondents include: (1) learning methods that combine faceto- face learning with online learning; (2) mixed learning between elearning and other learning; (3) learning that combines various learning methods and techniques.

-Respondents who gave explanations about blended learning were then asked whether they had implemented blended learning in class.
-As many as 85.7% said had thev never implemented blended learning in class, while 14.3% said they had never.
-The form of blended learning that is applied in the classroom includes: using video which equipped media is worksheets that are filled manually, using edmodo which is combined with direct learning, using manual teaching materials combined with computers, and combining lecture learning and discussion methods.
-In its application, the obstacles and solutions that teachers encounter are not much different from e-learning.
+Respondents who explanations about blended learning were then asked whether they had implemented blended learning in class.
+As many as 85.7% said they had never implemented blended learning in class, while 14.3% said they had never.
+The form of blended learning that is applied in the classroom includes: using video media which is equipped with worksheets that are filled manually, using edmodo which is combined with direct learning, using manual teaching materials combined with computers, and combining lecture learning and discussion methods.
+In its application, the obstacles and solutions that teachers encounter are not much different from elearning.
 Obstacles encountered related to infrastructure facilities and the solution taken is by not implementing blended learning, simply by using media in the surrounding environment.